itcreativeusa/Orchid-the-flower/README.md

 ## Credits

-Image of orchid was found here:
+An image of orchid was found here:

 https://www.allaboutgardening.com/types-of-orchids/